 How Long Does A Federal Circuit Appeal Take?

-The Importance Of Requesting A Stay Of Removal
+The Importance Of A Stay Of Removal

 Before Appealing To The Federal Circuit

-In Case That Your Appeal Fails
+In Case Your Request Fails